-Japanese confectionery has its own world and philosophy reflecting Japanese culture.
-You will learn and acquire techniques of preparing a variation of sweets, with the context of seasons, occasions, and cultural background in which they are served.
+Japanese confectionery(Wagashi) has its own unique world and philosophy that reflects the Japanese culture.
+Students can learn and master the art of preparing a variety of sweets in the context of seasons, occasions and cultural backgrounds.

 The course aims at learning the most representative Japanese confection making in one month.

 You will learn about seasonal Japanese sweets commonly eaten in Japan and how to make them to the level that can be served to customers.
 In addition, off-school training such as green tea lesson and tea ceremony experience is included in the curriculum.
 Recently popular sweets such as fluffy cheesecake and pancakes can also be learned upon request.